- These terms and conditions govern every situation in which The Community Schemes Advisory Inc renders professional legal services to you.

 - We reserve the right to charge double our hourly rate for consultations or meetings held outside of our office hours, Monday to Friday – 8 am to 5 pm.

 - Our turnaround time for any written opinion, including legal letters and concise confirmatory opinions, is 15 working days from receipt of payment and/or requested documentation and/or date of consultation.

 - Unless otherwise agreed, the following additional terms and conditions will apply in regard to retainers:

 - Should you not make use of the full retainer quoted and paid for, a refund can be issued, however, our standard hourly consulting rate of R2,200.00 incl VAT will be applied to time incurred.

 - Unless otherwise confirmed by our consulting department, should the full retainer, quoted and paid for, not be used within 6 months from date of payment, the remainder of the retainer will be forfeited without further notice to you.

-- Consultations will need to be scheduled, subject to the attorney’s availability.
+- Consultations will need to be scheduled, subject to the consultant’s availability.

 - Meetings held outside of our office hours, Monday to Friday – 8 am to 5 pm, will be charged at double the retainer hourly rate.

 - Meetings not held at our office will incur travel time and disbursements, which will be deducted from the retainer amount paid.